Guide: The Sangre de Cristo Range Traverse

 22.11 miles +8324′ gain, -6623′ loss

-If Segment 1 over three 14ers and one Centennial left you reeling, Segment 2 will allow somewhat of a recovery.
+If Segment 1’s terrain over three 14ers and one Centennial left you reeling, Segment 2 will allow somewhat of a recovery.
 The first half is dominated by Mount Zwischen which seems like it should be an easy 12 mile jaunt, but holds many hidden difficulties.
-Getting to Medano Pass means running water.
+Getting to Medano Pass means crisp and clean running water.
 The rest of the route to Music should feel more like a walk in the park.

 Getting There